marcus-j-davies/HAP-Router/README.md

 ## Version History

   - **2.0.0 BREAKING CHANGES**
-    - The Accessories Motion, Temp, Light Sensor and Humidty Sensor have all been removed, and replaced with 1 single accessory, where you select the services to enable.
+    - The Accessories Motion, Temp, Light Sensor and Humidity Sensor have all been removed, and replaced with 1 single accessory, where you select the services to enable.
     - Added Air Quality Sensor
     - Removed the **DELAY_ROUTE_SETUP** environment variable, and made it a setting.